IanNBackus/IacAwsMinecraftServer/README.md

 1. Pull down this repository to gain access to the scripts.
 2. Once pulled, open Powershell and navigate to the repository, once in the repository, navigate down into the "ProvisioningScripts" folder.
-3. Inside the "main.tf" terraform script you may edit line 13 to match the region you chose in your /.aws/config file.
+3. Inside the "main.tf" terraform script you may edit line 13 to match the region you chose in your local /.aws/config file.
 As stated before, my region is us-west-2.
 4. Once in the ProvisioningScripts folder, run the 3 following commands:
 ```
 #Intializes Terraform in the dir (installs any dependencies)